developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure the range at which automatic triggering detects the presence of an object and initiate automatic triggering.

 - If the value ***Near*** is chosen, then automatic triggering occurs only when an object is brought within near proximity to the device sensor.
-This may be desirable if the device is being worn in a holster and hence it is convenient to bring objects very close to the device sensor.
+This might be desirable if the device is being worn in a holster and it's convenient to bring objects close to the device sensor.

 - If the value ***Far*** is chosen, then automatic triggering occurs when an object is brought within less near proximity to the device sensor.
-This may be desirable if the device is located in a stand or holder and hence it is less convenient to have to bring objects very close to the device sensor.
+This might be desirable if the device is located in a stand or holder and it's less convenient to bring objects close to the device sensor.

 ## Blacklist Configuration